 Fix #1: Scan Your Device for Malware or Virus

 Malware or virus infections can interfere with Windows operations and cause error code 0x8007000d.
-To fix this issue, you need to scan your device using a quality antivirus program.
+To fix this issue, you need to scan your device using a quality antivirus software.

 Fix #2: Run the Program Compatibility Troubleshooter